SamChichester/GymLogger/README.md

 friends can unfriend each other via their profile.
 ![Project Screenshot](https://res.cloudinary.com/dvsvlcbec/image/upload/v1722556245/Screenshot_19_pcy8wn.png)
 #### Activity Feed
-The home page of a logged user will show an activity feed of their own recently logged progressions and their friends' recently logged progressions.
+The home page of a user will show an activity feed of their own recently logged progressions and their friends' recently logged progressions.
 ![Project Screenshot](https://res.cloudinary.com/dvsvlcbec/image/upload/v1722566025/Screenshot_20_kjc611.png)